folkloreinc/laravel-image-legacy/readme.md

     /uploads/photo-image(300x300-crop-grayscale).jpg

-To help you generate the URL to an image, you can use the `Image::url()` function
+To help you generate the URL to an image, you can use the `Image::url()` method

 ```php
 Image::url('/uploads/photo.jpg',300,300,array('crop','grayscale'));